Last updated: June 18, 2026

 | Food | CalFresh | CalFresh program | Ask about expedited service if food is urgent. |

-For more California-specific next steps, ASMOM also has guides to health care help, food help, WIC help, housing help, and child care help.
+ASMOM also has California guides for health care help, food help, WIC help, housing help, and child care help while you plan the next step.

 Documents to gather

 You do not need every document to start every application.
-Still, a simple folder can save time.
+A simple folder can save time.
 Use paper, photos on your phone, or a secure digital folder.
+Keep the newest records at the front.

 | Document | Useful for | Why it matters |